at15/web-framework-design/README.md

 - Symfony.
 Symfony components are used everywhere.
 - LazyPHP4 a api first php framework.
 - api-platform a more api first php framework

+TODO
+- silex and other micro framework
+- rails, play, beego etc.